New in Sketch — Independent borders, selection colors, and more Learn more

 Applying a Color Variable from the Inspector

-• Click the color well or a color override to open the color picker.
-You’ll see the list of Color Variables below it.
+• Click a color override in a Symbol instance to open the color picker, then switch to the Variables tab.

 You can switch between Color Variables from your document or any enabled Library.